boratanrikulu/skyddad/README.md

    Skyddad - A mail client that keeps you safe.

 USAGE:
-   skyddad [global options] command [command options] [arguments...]
+   main [global options] command [command options] [arguments...]

 COMMANDS:
-   mails        Show all mails that were sent by the user. send-mail    Send mail to the user. sign-up      Sign up to the mail service. spam-attack  Attack to the user with spam mails. set-2fa      Sets 2fa for your account. help, h      Shows a list of commands or help for one command
+   mails         Show all mails that were sent by the user. send-mail     Send mail to the user. sign-up       Sign up to the mail service. spam-attack   Attack to the user with spam mails. set-2fa       Sets 2fa for your account. secret-image  Get secret message from secret image. help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)